stagehandshawn/EvoCmdWing/readme.md

  - The `/help_files` and `/images` folders have some helpful files.

 ## Inspiration
- - Check out this project for a general idea, I used it as a starting point but eventually redesigned it to be closer to the layout of a console and to have more control surfaces, and feedback.
+ - Check out this project!
+I used it as a starting point but eventually redesigned it to be closer to the layout of a console and to have more control surfaces, and feedback.
  - https://www.thingiverse.com/thing:6464653
- - Thanks to Nathan_I3 for the inspiration for this project.
+ - Thanks to Nathan_I3 for the inspiration for this project!

 ## Also check out [EvoFaderWing](https://github.com/stagehandshawn/EvoFaderWing) for a complete at home programming setup.
 #### More to come.
 Thank you for checking out my project!